 by Steven M. Bragg (Author)

-This work covers several aspects of treasury management in depth and offers a thoroughly practical treatment of the subject.
-The author discusses issues of central significance to treasury management including methods of cash flow, working capital management, investment management, financing and risk management among other areas.
+This work covers several aspects of treasury management in-depth and offers a thoroughly practical treatment of the subject.
+The author discusses issues of central significance to treasury management including methods of cash flow, working capital management, investment management, financing, and risk management among other areas.
 The role of a treasurer is elaborated including how he raises debt and equity for financing needs of the company and invests funds while managing a variety of risks.
 This work is intended to help develop an understanding of the responsibilities of a treasurer along with the tools and techniques for fulfilling these responsibilities for efficient cash management and able handling of treasury systems.
-There is greater stress on practical application of concepts instead of focusing on the theory of cash flow management and financing.
-A definitive guide on treasury management for professionals and anyone else interested in acquiring detailed practical understanding of the field.
+There is greater stress on the practical application of concepts instead of focusing on the theory of cash flow management and financing.
+A definitive guide on treasury management for professionals and anyone else interested in acquiring a detailed practical understanding of the field.

 Best Takeaway from this top treasury management book